 Ted is City Repair’s Board President!
 Born and raised in Roseburg, Oregon, he feels blessed to be exposed to abundant natural beauty and the community challenges of dependence on one dominant industry.
 After graduating University of Oregon with a degree in History and Political Science, Ted worked part time for Umpqua Watersheds, a wilderness conservation group in Roseburg, made lifelong friendships and learned about permaculture.
 Later that year, he began teaching English in Taiwan to be exposed to eastern cultures.
 He lived in Taiwan for three years, where he read about City Repair for the first time in Bill McKibben’s book Deep Economy.
 In January 2013, Ted and his best friend, Sasha, began a life-changing 13 month journey reporting on permaculture and sustainability efforts in Asia, the Middle East and Europe.
 To his surprise, he found that Portland is a world leader in localization, urban agriculture, renewable energy and community development.
 He was inspired to move back to Portland to continue to build on to this city’s sustainable culture.

 Kirk "Greener" Rea, Board Vice President

 Kirk has been an environmental and social justice activist since childhood, learning to pick up litter and to compost from his mom and to hold picket lines with his dad's union.
 As a Queer Person of Color, Kirk works in allyship with other marginalized peoples using his visual art, community building, and permacuture background to engage in activism and advocacy.
-Volunteering with City Repair since 2011, Kirk also works as a affordable housing advocate and garden educator with the Portland Community Reinvestment Initiatives (PCRI).
+Volunteering with City Repair since 2011, Kirk has worked in affordable housing doing social work and garden education.
 He co-coordinates a Queer and Trans art and music festival called Not Enough! and is a member of a Latino art collective called Latino Art Now!

 Priti Shah, Board Treasurer